Donald Lathrap: Education

-Lathrap left California in 1959, taking a post at the Department of Anthropology at the University of Illinois at Champaign-Urbana, where he significantly influenced the department's archaeological direction.
+Lathrap left California in 1959, taking a post at the Department of Anthropology at the University of Illinois Urbana-Champaign, where he significantly influenced the department's archaeological direction.
 He worked in South American archaeology, which focused on the Amazon and Peru.
 He also researched California and Mid-West archaeology.
 His orientation was significantly influenced by Sauer's geographical considerations.
 Much of his early career was marked by his heated disagreements with Betty Meggers over the respective roles of diffusion and local development.
 Lathrap (1971) proposed that Amazonia was an important center for early Formative pottery, whereas Meggers looked to the Japanese as the inventors of pottery and attributed South American pottery to diffusion from Japan.
 Lathrap, generally, looked at Amazonia as a source of innovation in South America (197), whereas Meggers looked more to the Andes as the main source of innovation (1972).

 Lathrap took graduate studies at Harvard University, where he studied under Gordon Willey.
 He received a Ph.D. in Anthropology from Harvard in 1962.